Articles, opinions, and editorials about mountain lions and the Mountain Lion Foundation.

 Two orphaned mountain lion kittens have been taken in by the Oakland Zoo.
 The Zoo worked with the California Department of Fish and Wildlife (CDFW) and the Feline Conservation Center (FCC) to rescue them.

 The kittens were found two weeks apart from each other in Orange County.
-Not long before, an adult female mountain lion was struck and killed by a motorist at the entrance to the Orange County 4-H Trabuco Trailblazers ranch.
-This has led authorities to believe the kittens may have belonged to her and were separated as a result of her tragic death.
+Not long before, an adult female mountain lion was struck and killed by an unknown motorist near the Orange County 4-H Trabuco Trailblazers ranch.
+After losing 8 pygmy goats to a lion earlier this year, the Trailblazers have learned the important role mountain lions play in our ecosystems and have become advocates for their survival and for coexistence with our beautiful native cat.
+They are working to implement a predator education program for 4-H groups throughout the stat e, which will emphasize the use of predator-proof enclosures for 4-H animals.
+We are thankful to them for their efforts to help save America;s lion.
+Authorities believe the kittens may have belonged to the female killed in Orange County and were separated as a result of her tragic death.
 Based on the kittens' ages and geographic proximity to each other, the cubs are believed to be siblings.
 Oakland Zoo veterinarians will conduct DNA testing to determine if they are, in fact, siblings.

 In response to situations such as this, Oakland Zoo helped found BACAT (Bay Area Cougar Action Team) in 2013, in partnership with the Bay Area Puma Project and the Mountain Lion Foundation, to work with CDFW help save mountain lions caught in human-wildlife conflict situations.